 #2 Updated by Samantha Raddatz almost 4 years ago

 This one is tricky for sure, and something we grappled with before the release too.
 Thanks for bringing it to our attention, Raffi.

 1) Consolidate the privacy and draft settings in to a single location (see attached mockup) so that the difference between draft and private is spelled out.
 Remove the 'Save Draft' button as well, so that there's no way to mark a paper 'private' and then click save draft.
 Basically, papers are either draft, public, or private, no combination of those is possible in the interface.

 2) Either: a) Make the 'Publish' button text dynamic to reflect the settings choice for the paper ('Publish Publicly', 'Publish Privately', or 'Save Draft); or b) Use the space where the 'Save Draft' button used to be to indicate the status of the paper ('Public', 'Private', 'Draft') and the button always says 'Save Changes' or something along those lines.

-#5 Updated by Paige Dupont over 3 years ago
+#5 Updated by Paige Dupont almost 4 years ago

 Incorporating this ticket with some of the usability issues we had during the Social Paper testing, I've added to this ticket by modifying the mockup.
 We can address the issues of the editable URL box along with the viewing settings together.
 We had recommended, after compiling our testing data the following: